Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 Cut the cap and inside bread into small pieces.
 Fill the bread bowl with spinach dip and serve.

-***Consider slicing the sides of the bowl*** at 1-inch (2.5 cm) intervals for guests to rip off when the dip is almost finished.
-Bread plus dip – no waste!
-Don’t worry – the cold dip won’t seep through the cracks.
+2. For a fun presentation: Slice the sides of the bread bowl at 1-inch (2.5 cm) intervals before serving.
+Guest can tear off pieces once the dip is almost finished – no waste, not mess – and the cold dip won’t seep through the cracks.

 Bread bowl from pumpernickel with slices cut on sides.